Sk-Gaitho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4 - Displays last 10 lines of a etc/passwd
 5 - Displays first 10 lines of /etc/passwd
 6 - Displays the third line of the file iacta
+7 -creates a file with lots of special characters